greatest-ape/aquatic/README.md

 Features at a glance:

-- Multithreaded design scales with large amounts of traffic
+- Multithreaded design for handling large amounts of traffic
-- No database needed (all state is stored in-memory)
+- All data is stored in-memory (no database needed)
 - IPv4 and IPv6 support
-- Supports only allowing certain torrents, or forbiddding certain torrents
+- Supports forbidding/allowing info hashes
-- Built-in TLS support for HTTP and WebTorrent (no reverse proxy needed)
+- Built-in TLS support (no reverse proxy needed)
 - Licensed under Apache-2.0

 ## Usage

-### Prerequisites
+### Compiling

-- Install Rust with [rustup](https://rustup.rs/) (stable is recommended)
+- Install Rust with [rustup](https://rustup.rs/) (latest stable release is recommended)
 - Install cmake with your package manager (e.g., `apt-get install cmake`)
-- Clone this git repository and enter it
+- Clone this git repository and enter the directory

-### Compiling

-Compile the implementations that you are interested in:
+- Build the implementations that you are interested in:

 ```sh
 # Tell Rust to enable support for all CPU extensions present on current CPU